 Students obtain 120 hours of practical on-the-job training in a fashion marketing environment.
 Work experience is complemented by an academic requirement and periodic meetings with the Fashion Marketing Department coordinator.

 FMRK 17, 27, 37, 47 TOPICS IN FASHION MARKETING

-Topics in this course are focused on current issues in fashion marketing.
+UNITS: 1-3 Lecture Pre-requisites: Varies Topics in this course are focused on current issues in fashion marketing.

-FMRK 199, 299, 399, 499 INDEPENDENT STUDY
+FMRK 199, 299, 399, 499